 Section 19 of the Federal Deposit Insurance Act (FDIA) allows banks and other financial institutions to bar prospective and current employees who have had “Breach of Trust” or "Dishonesty" convictions from jobs that they are otherwise qualified for even if they had the conviction expunged.

-If you believe you have a “breach of trust” or "dishonesty" conviction and were denied a position or were terminated from a financial institution because of that offense, there still is another way to obtain that job with a waiver from the Federal Deposit Insurance Corporation (FDIC).
+If you believe that you have a “breach of trust” or "dishonesty" conviction and you were denied a position or were terminated from a financial institution because of that offense, there is another way to obtain that job.
+You can do so with a waiver from the Federal Deposit Insurance Corporation (FDIC).
 It is important to speak with an attorney about your specific circumstances to see if you would qualify for such a waiver from the FDIC.

 If you want to join the US military, then your record becomes a matter of federal law, not California state law.
 All branches of the military will want to know about your juvenile offenses, even if they have been sealed.
 There is still a risk of being discharged from the military if you don’t tell the military, and they find out about your record later.
 Disclosing your juvenile case is always advisable, but inform them that your case was taken before a judge and he deemed it in the interest of justice to seal the record from public view.